chuongmep/bim42.github.io/_posts/2014-10-11-use-navisworks-batch-utility-to-convert-revit-files.md

 I am also using this feature to create a NWD file for a set of Revit file.

-To do so, you just have to select the &#8220;Multiple file&#8221; tab and define a target folder for the export.
+To do so, you just have to select the "Multiple file" tab and define a target folder for the export.

 ![ScreenClip-61](http://bim42.com/wp-content/uploads/2014/10/ScreenClip-61.png)